kreimanlab/lift-the-flap-clicknet/README.md

 |:---:|:---:|:---:|:---:|
 | Stimulus | Human Clicks | Clicks predicted by model | Attention predicted by model |

-## Pre-requisite
+## Environment

-The code has been successfully tested in Ubuntu 18.04.
-Only CPU is required.
-To speed up computation, GPU is highly recommended (11GB GPU memory).

-It requires the deep learning platform PyTorch and python2.7.
+The code has been successfully tested in Ubuntu 18.04 with one GPU (NVIDA RTX 2080 Ti).
+It requires the following:
+- PyTorch = 1.1.0
+- python = 2.7
+- CUDA = 10.2
+- torchvision = 0.3.0

+Dependencies:
+- numpy
+- opencv
+- scipy
+- matplotlib
+- skimage

-Refer to [link](http://torch.ch/docs/getting-started.html) for Pytorch installation.
+Refer to [link](https://pytorch.org/get-started/locally/) for Pytorch installation.

-Refer to [link](http://torch.ch/docs/getting-started.html) for Anaconda installation.
+Refer to [link](https://www.anaconda.com/distribution/) for Anaconda installation.

-Then excute the following commands in your command window: